favstats/rmdprotectr/README.md

     bypass the protection.
   - there’s no protection against brute force attack.
 Pick a very long and hard to guess password.
   - **Pasting the link directly to someone will bypass the login** so this is **not a very secure way to password protect your documents**.
 If you want something stronger check the links below or other alternatives.
+The use-case for this package is to share a low-risk documen with someone that should be accessible via the internet but not to everyone immediately.

 ## Other ways to password protect your Rmd